 - Some key points, important concepts, evocative moments, or relationships between ideas are annotated or captured with images as well as, or instead of, words.

-Notice that the pictures part of ‘visual’ is way down in #3.
-I did that on purpose because in my practice, I emphasize #1 and #2.
+Notice that the pictures part of ‘visual’ is way down in that list.
+I did that on purpose because in my practice, I emphasize the first and second bullets.

 Every now and then, when I’m scoping a project with a client, she will say something like this: “… and I want you to capture everything with pictures.
 I don’t want a lot of words, just pictures.”